Local Reasoning about Probabilistic Behaviour for Classical-Quantum Programs: Proof System

 \subsection{Proof System}

-In this subsection, we present a series of inference rules for classical--quantum programs, which will be proved to be sound in the next section.
-As usual, we use the Hoare triple $\{D_1\}$ $S$ $\{D_2\}$ to express the correctness of our programs, where $S$ is a program and $D_1$, $D_2$ are the assertions specified in Table~\ref{Fig.4}.
+In this subsection, we present a series of inference rules for classical--quantum programs, which will be proved to be sound at the end of this subsection.
+As usual, we use the Hoare triple $\{D_1\}$ $c$ $\{D_2\}$ to express the correctness of our programs, where $c$ is a program and $D_1$, $D_2$ are the assertions specified in Table~\ref{tab:syn_ass}.

-Table~\ref{Fig.6} lists the rules for classical statements, with most of them being standard and thus self-explanatory.
-The assertion $\mathit{D}[a/x]$ is the same as $D$ except that all the free occurrences of variable $x$ in $P$ are replaced by $a$.
-The assertion $\mathit{D_1} \mathit{D_2}$ indicates that $\mathit{D_1}$ logically implies $\mathit{D_2}$.
-The quantum frame rule [QFrame] in Table~\ref{Fig.6} is introduced for local reasoning, which allows us to add assertion $F_3$ to the pre/post-conditions of the local proof $\{F_1\}$ $S$ $\{F_2\}$.
-We use mod($c$) to denote the set of all classical and quantum variables modified by $c$.
-Then $\free(F_3) \cap \modi(c)=\emptyset$ indicates that all the free classical and quantum variables in $F_3$ are not modified by program $c$.
+Table~\ref{tab:rule_I} lists the rules for classical statements, with most of them being standard and thus self-explanatory.
+The assertion $\mathit{D}[a/x]$ is the same as $D$ except that all the free occurrences of variable $x$ in $D$ are replaced by $a$.
+The assertion $\mathit{D}_1 \mathit{D}_2$ indicates that $\mathit{D_1}$ logically implies $\mathit{D}_2$.
+When all the formulas involved in the [While] and [Cond] rules presented in Table~\ref{tab:rule_I} are pure formulas, they can deduce their corresponding classical counterparts, respectively.
+The quantum frame rule [QFrame] is introduced for local reasoning, which allows us to add assertion $F_3$ to the pre/post-conditions of the local proof $\{F_1\}$ $c$ $\{F_2\}$.
+The condition $\free(F_3) \cap \modi(c)=\emptyset$ indicates that all the free classical and quantum variables in $F_3$ are not modified by program $c$.
 Note that when $F_3$ is a pure assertion, $\odot $ can be replaced by $\wedge$.
 The rule [Sum] allows us to reason about a probability distribution by considering each pure state individually.